mikaelho/scripter/README.md

       yield
       hide(my_button)

 Here movement and a red highlight happen at the same time.
 After both actions are completed, `my_button` fades away.

-If you want 'built-in' animations in your custom ui.View, you can inherit from Scripter instead, as it inherits from ui.View:

-    class MyView(Scripter):

-      @script
-      def my_script(self):
-        self.move_to(50, 200)
-        self.pulse('red')
-        yield
-        self.hide()
+Run scripter.py in Pythonista to see a demo of most of the available effects.

 See the API documentation for individual effects and how to roll your own with `set_value`, `slide_value` and `timer`.

 _Note_: As of Sep 15, 2017, ui.View.update is only available in Pythonista 3 beta.